networknt/light-doc/content/concern/consul.md

 ### Implementation

 The implementation is simple restful API invocation with Http2Client in the light-4j client module.
 If TLS is enabled on the Consul cluster, HTTP/2 will be used automatically for efficiency.
 In a test environment with HTTP connection to Consul, the connection will be downgraded to HTTP/1.1 and it won't support high throughput due to the lack of multiplexing.
+Consul is implemented in Go and it doesn't support HTTP/2 if http is used.
+It is highly recommend installing Consul with TLS and HTTP/2 in the beginning.
+For installation guide, please refer to this [Consul Installation Tutorial][]

 ### Configuration